TimSchulz1991/project5-8GAG-DRF-API/README.md

 This API was built using Django REST Framework.
 This project is inspired by Code Institute's Django REST API walkthrough project [GitHub](https://github.com/Code-Institute-Solutions/drf-api), as it provided most of the features that I needed for my meme-sharing platform 8GAG.

 Furthermore, my colleague Ali supported me in building the TopicSerializerField class for the post model, including the validation functionality in the PostSerializer class - so that the user can properly add a topic to each post.
+He also helped me to fix an issue around the image handling when doing a PUT request (i.e. when updating the image) within the posts -> serializers.py file.

 ## Content